Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

             if (capacity <= copy.length)
             {
-                // If we have enough space to copy then reuse the space we currently
+                // If we have enough space to copy, then reuse the space we currently
                 // have to avoid the need to perform an expensive resource allocation.

                 clearElements<T>();     // Potentially does nothing (see above)